Pula (20 May 2013)

 Two other Roman monuments that are frequently mentioned are the Twin Gates, or Porta Gemina, and the Gate of Hercules.

 E and I spent a lot of time walking around Pula and saw more than just the Roman monuments.
 But we got bored by tea time again.
 Two days in a row!
 I really cannot imagine myself spending 7 days in this town.
 What did the landlord mean by there being enough things to do to last at least 7 days?
 I hope he was referring to the whole of Istria, or even the whole country.
 The old town of Pula is quite pretty but looks alone will never sustain a person’s interest for too long.
-Even Korean pop idols will not last long in the industry without some talent.

 It started to rain around dinnertime.
 Just before it started to pour, we bumped into the landlord on the street.
 He told us that we were really ‘lucky’ because it never rained in summer in Croatia.
 We would appreciate how very lucky we were in the following days in Croatia.